arielenter/laravel-test-translations/README.md

      *                                                 is used insted of
      *                                                 ‘trans’ to get the
      *                                                 requested translation.
+     * @param ?string                        $message  Optional.
+Custom
+     *                                                 assertion fail message
+     *                                                 to throw if it’s found
+     *                                                 that the translarion
+     *                                                 lacks at least one
+     *                                                 instance of a
+     *                                                 placeholder for any of
+     *                                                 the replace keys.
      *
      * @return string If the assertion passes the requested translation will be
      *                returned applying the replace argument provided.